plannigan/columbo/docs/usage-guide/validators.md

 `BasicQuestion` allows the user to provide arbitrary text as the answer to the question.
 However, there are frequently constraints on what is considered a valid answer.
 Providing a `Validator` for the question allows `columbo` to verify that the text provided by the user satisfies those constraints.
 If the answer is not valid, `columbo` will tell the user that the answer is not valid and ask them to try again.

+The `default` value for the `BasicQuestion` **must** satisfy the `Validator`.
+An exception will be raised if that is not the case.
+This is because it could lead to:
+* An infinite loop when prompting a user
+* Command line parsing always failing if a value is not given

 !!!
 Note Implicit Validators
     While `Choice` and `Confirm` do not expose a `validator` argument they still ensure that the answer is valid.